thoughtspot/thoughtspot.github.io/_admin/loading/datatypes.md

 ## Geographical data types

 For geographical data types, use VARCHAR.
 For latitude and longitude, you can use either `VARCHAR` or `DOUBLE`.
-After loading the data, designate it as a geographical data type when you [Model data in bulk in the modeling file](../data-modeling/edit-model-file.html#).
+After loading the data, designate it as a geographical data type when you [Set the system-wide data model](../data-modeling/edit-model-file.html#).
 Wherever abbreviations or codes are used, they are the same as what the USPS (United States Postal Service) recognizes.

 These data types can be designated as geographical data, which enables them to be visualized using the Geo chart types: